 My PC case comes with the following cables:

-Your PC case may not have ALL the cables.
+Your PC case may not have ALL the PC cables.
 Therefore, you DO NOT have to populate all the pins on the Front Panel Connectors.

 For instance, if your PC case is missing a beep code speaker, as mine does, it may not have a cable.